Systematic swath elevation for Glacier regions globally and monthly DEMs over ice caps in Iceland and Svalbard from CryoSat-2

-Land-ice is declining globally, raising sea levels worldwide and impacting glacial risks and access to fresh-water in high-mountain glaciers regions.
-Land-ice monitoring via Earth Observation methods in general, and altimetry in particular, are essential for tracking the current status of ice volume change and its evolution as climate continues to evolve and mitigating actions are being pursued.
+Land-ice is declining globally, raising sea levels worldwide, impacting glacial risks and access to fresh-water in high-mountain glaciers regions.
+Land-ice monitoring via Earth Observation methods in general, and altimetry in particular, is essential to track the current status of ice volume change and its evolution as climate continues to evolve and mitigating actions are being pursued.

-As part of phase 2, CryoTEMPO EOLIS is generated over land ice outside of the 2 large ice sheets.
-The July, August and September 2021 point data is now available for 3 land-ice regions: Iceland, Svalbard, and the Canadian Arctic.
-Backprocessing has started and the data will be available for all months between 2011 and 2021 by the end of January.
+As part of phase two, CryoTEMPO EOLIS was generated over land ice outside of the two largest ice sheets.
+The July, August and September 2021 point data is now available for three land-ice regions: Iceland, Svalbard, and the Canadian Arctic.
 Going forwards, these point datasets will be published on a monthly basis.

-In addition to the point data, monthly DEMs are created for the Vatnajökull and Austfonna ice caps .
+In addition to the point data, monthly DEMs are being created for the Vatnajokull and Austfonna ice caps.
 These DEMs contain a pixel level uncertainty value, allowing the user to refine the pixels used based on the magnitude of uncertainty.

 Following on from these regions, the Southern Andes, Greenland Periphery, Antarctica Periphery, Alaska and Russian Arctic point data will be going live in December with the Himalayas following in January.
 All back processed data will be available before the end of March.